Interior Doors Information

 - Dutch doors that are similar to passage doors and have been cut in half along a horizontal line, creating a lower portion and upper portion of the door that opens and closes independently

-- Bifold doors.
-These doors have a fixed end and one or more pivot points between panels to provide large openings and save space
+- Bifold doors have a fixed end and one or more pivot points between panels to provide large openings and save space

-- Bypass doors.
-Two single doors that meet in the middle and overlap when slid horizontally
+- Bypass doors are two single doors that meet in the middle and overlap when slid horizontally

 - Pocket doors that slide open and shut on a horizontal track running into a pocket in the wall